AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="cosmetic-css-rules"></a>
 ### Cosmetic css rules

 Sometimes, simple hiding of an element is not enough to deal with advertising.
 For example, blocking an advertising element can just break the page layout.
-In this case Adguard can use rules that are much more flexible than hiding rules.
+In this case AdGuard can use rules that are much more flexible than hiding rules.
 With this rules you can basically add any CSS styles to the page.

 <a id="cosmetic-css-rules-syntax"></a>
 #### Cosmetic css rules syntax